milosh86/next-starter/README.md

   It will start the development server before running the tests.
 - Update Vitest config to exclude e2e tests.
 Make sure to keep the default `exclude` value!
 See `vitest.config.mts` for the configuration.

+## (6) Setup Storybook

+We will use Storybook to develop components in isolation and document them.

+- Init Storybook: `npx storybook@latest init`.
+This will:
+  - Add `.storybook` directory with the configuration
+  - Add `storybook` scripts to `package.json`
+  - Add dependencies and configuration relevant to Next.js
+  - Add `src/stories` example directory
+- Add `sb` shortcut to `package.json`
+- Rename script `build-storybook` to `storybook:build`